-The models mentioned above require a dataset with fully labeled gaze redirection.
-Since such a dataset is difficult to collect, the semi-supervised approach for training a neural network model was suggested.
-With a large amount of unlabeled data available, the semi-supervised system shows significant improvement over purely supervised models that ignore eye images with unknown gaze direction.
-Data labelling is often the most expensive operation in computer vision applications.
-In the particular case of data collection for this study, the requirement for labeled data was a major hindrance.
-Thus switching to the semi-supervised approach appears as a useful opportunity in handling large datasets.
+The models mentioned above require dataset with fully labeled gaze redirection.
+Such dataset is difficult to collect.
+Therefore, the semi-supervised approach for training a neural network model was suggested.
+In the presence of large amount of such unlabeled data it shows significant improvement over purely supervised models that ignored eye images with unknown gaze direction.
+The process of data labelling is often the most expensive in computer vision applications.
+In the particular case of data collection for this work, the necessity for labeled data was the major obstacle.
+Thus, the opportunity to switch to semi-supervised approach is very useful for large datasets.

-Finally, a well-grounded conclusion about the perceptual quality of the results cannot be made based on the reconstruction error alone and should be backed by a user study in problems like gaze redirection.
-Some methods that show slightly worse results in terms of the l_2 reconstruction error are still perceptually good enough for users.
-The user study reveals high photorealism of the suggested methods, with the guess ratio approaching a random guess.
-In general, the user studies confirm that the proposed methods can deliver fairly realistic results despite the very high standards imposed by the human visual perception system as regards the realism of face and eye images.
-The proposed methods have been recognized both by the academic community, as evidenced by several publications, and by the industry, with the commercialization process under way and the license purchased by a major company.
+Finally I note that reconstruction error is not enough to make a fully justified conclusion about the perceptual quality of the results and can not replace user studies in problems like gaze redirection.
+Some methods that showed slightly worse results in terms of the l_2 reconstruction error are still perceptually good enough for users.
+The user study showed the high photorealism of suggested methods, as the guess ratio is close to a random guess.
+In general, the user studies show the ability of the proposed methods to produce sufficiently realistic results despite the very high standards imposed on the realism of face and eye images by the human visual perception system.
+The suggested methods were recognized both in the academic society, resulting in several publications, and in the industry, with the commercialization process ongoing and the license purchased by a major company.